sriram-inturi-01/College_daddy/.github/pull_request_template.md

 ---

+## Checklist
+Please ensure the following before requesting review:
+- [ ] Code follows project conventions and best practices.
+- [ ] Feature or fix works correctly on both mobile and desktop.
+- [ ] No new console errors or accessibility regressions.
+- [ ] Documentation updated if applicable.
+- [ ] Visuals attached for UI-related updates.

 ---

-## ✅ Checklist
-Please verify all boxes before requesting review:
-- [ ] My code follows the project’s style guidelines.
-- [ ] I’ve tested the feature thoroughly on mobile and desktop.
-- [ ] No new console errors or accessibility issues introduced.
-- [ ] Documentation (if required) is updated.
-- [ ] Screenshots or visuals are attached for UI work.

----

-### ⚙️ Additional Notes
+## Additional Notes
-Include any extra context or future improvements here.
+Add any relevant context, design considerations, or follow-up tasks here.